LEARNING THE EMERGENCY STOP

 EMERGENCY STOP – PREGNANCY

-It will make no difference to the examiner if you take the Driving Test Then Pregnant or how many weeks.
+It will make no difference to the examiner if you take the driving test when pregnant or how many weeks.
 Their view of the situation is that pregnant women still need to stop the car in the event of an emergency, not only for others sake, but of course for themselves too.

 EMERGENCY STOP – AUTOMATICS